-The applicant, Mitsui Chemicals Agro, Inc. (Japan), submitted a product dossier to the WHO PQT/VCP containing supporting data for the proposed product VECTRON T500 for use as an Indoor Residual Spray (IRS).
+The applicant, Mitsui Chemicals Crop & Life Solutions Inc. (Japan), has maintained the product dossier with WHO PQT/VCP containing supporting data for the prequalified product VECTRON T500 for use as an Indoor Residual Spray (IRS).
 VECTRON T500 is a wettable powder (WP) packaged in 50g sachets.
 The active ingredient in VECTRON T500 is Broflanilide at 50% concentration.
+In response to an update to the hazard assessment for Broflanilide, the WHO PQT/VCP has completed a reassessment of the safety assessment to address the cancer classification by a national regulatory authority.